 Alternatively, if you don't have a blender or a food processor, you can also mash the cooked beans through a strainer to make them smooth and paste-like consistency.
 It's a lot of work, but it's doable.
 You can also use a potato masher, which will make the job a bit easier for you

 Cooking the paste:

-Spread the paste on a non-stick skillet with a rubber spatula or wooden spatula and add the sugar,oil (if using), and salt.
-The paste will seem a bit "runny" at first but continue to cook it on medium-high heat until the color darkens and the paste is thickened again and most of the water has cooked off and the paste can hold its shape.
-The paste will be smooth and shiny and leave the side of the pot.
-This is perfect consistency if you are going to use the paste as filling in pastries, steamed buns, etc
+Spread the paste on a non-stick skillet with a rubber spatula or wooden spatula and add the sugar, and salt.
+The paste will seem a bit "runny" at first when the sugar melts, but continue to cook it on medium-high heat until the color darkens and the paste is thickened again and most of the water has cooked off and the paste can hold its shape but still moist and spreadable.
+This is perfect consistency if you are going to use the paste as filling in bread, steamed buns, or other dessert, etc

-Let them cool off before filling if you are using it.
-They will thicken further after they cool down
+Let it cool off before filling if you are using it

 You can portion them out into 2-3 servings in a glass jar and store in the fridge for up to 2 weeks.
 You may also freeze them and they can keep for 3 months.
 Just thaw in the refrigerator when ready to use them.
 No recooking required